New Ford CEO replaces CFO, pledges stronger profit margins

 Farley says in the statement that Ford has made progress under retiring CEO Jim Hackett, but he wants to speed up its transformation, which has been in the works for over a year.

-The company has plans to grow revenue and hit a sustained 8% pretax profit margin.
-But the statement gave no time frame to reach that goal.
+The company has plans to grow revenue and hit a sustained 8% pretax profit margin, but Ford gave no time frame to reach that goal.

+“We are going to compete like a challenger — allocate capital to higher growth and return opportunities to create value — and earn customers for life through great products and a rewarding ownership experience,” Farley said in a prepared statement.

-The statement says Ford will expand its commercial vehicle business with new software services.
+Ford says it will expand its commercial vehicle business with new software services.
 It also plans to offer more electric vehicles around the globe including a Transit van and F-150 pickups.
-There also are plans for an electric Mustang, as well as unspecified SUVs and Lincoln vehicles.
-Ford also plans to add more affordable vehicles to its lineup, although no details were given.
+There also are plans for an electric Mustang, as well as unspecified SUVs including the Lincoln luxury brand.

+Ford also plans to add more affordable electric vehicles to its lineup.
+Spokesman T.R.
+Reid said they would be largely for emerging markets, although they could be global.
+The vehicles are likely to be developed as part of a joint venture with Indian automaker Mahindra.

 Farley is retooling the company’s management structure into three regional business units: The Americas and International Markets, Europe, and China.
-He also plans a new business out of the self-driving system created by Argo AI, a subsidiary in which Ford is the primary investor, but no specifics were given.
+He also plans a new business out of the self-driving system created by Argo AI, a subsidiary in which Ford is the primary investor.
+Reid said Argo software and autonomous vehicle technology would go to other Ford units, including programs to help businesses with logistics.

-“We are going to compete like a challenger — allocate capital to higher growth and return opportunities to create value — and earn customers for life through great products and a rewarding ownership experience,” Farley said in the statement.

-Shares of Ford rose 2% to $6.79 in premarket trading Thursday.
+Wall Street wasn’t overly impressed.
+Shares of Ford rose 0.6% to $6.70 trading early Thursday.

+Reid said Ford is still working on the five-year restructuring plan, which could include further job changes.
+“That’s about making choices again around the business, adding people in some places, becoming more streamlined in other places.”

 Earlier this month the company said it would offer early retirement incentives with hopes of cutting its U.S. white-collar workforce by 1,400 more positions.
 The move was part of the broader restructuring.